pingcap/community/incubator/README.md

 ## Benefits

 Projects attend TiDB incubator will totally operate as an open source project.
 So the maintainers benefit from:
-- First-hand practical experience
+* First-hand practical experience
-- The participant fully as an organizer or community member
+* The participant fully as an organizer or community member
-- The project will be maintained continuously after it is finished
+* The project will be maintained continuously after it is finished

 The TiDB community will provide marketing supports for successfully incubating and graduated projects to help them quickly gain the attention of the community and the public.
 Marketing supports mainly include but not limited to: emails, blogs, online media, online and offline events:
-- Announce the incubating and graduation of the project through the TiDB Community's self-publishing channels.
+* Announce the incubating and graduation of the project through the TiDB Community's self-publishing channels.
-- Provide a presentation opportunity for the incubating or graduated project at the next TiDB Developer Conference after graduation.
+* Provide a presentation opportunity for the incubating or graduated project at the next TiDB Developer Conference after graduation.
-- Provide community and media exposure for subsequent major releases of the project.
+* Provide community and media exposure for subsequent major releases of the project.

 ## Projects Approval Criteria

-To graduate from incubating status, a project must meet two main criterias:
+To graduate from incubating status, a project must meet two main criteria:

 * Accomplished all the design goal and roadmap for the project.
 * Build an open source community around the project.
   * Has detailed user documentation and basic reference manuals.
   * Has an automated continuous integration test infrastructure (CI).
-  * Has a clear open source contribution worflow(can follow the workflow of TiDB).
+  * Has a clear open source contribution workflow(can follow the workflow of TiDB).
   * Has a clear member promotion path, with basic community governance documentation(can follow the governance of TiDB Community).
   * Has a clear release method and release cycle, with release notes provided for every release.
-  * Has at least two more contributors besides the inital maintainers.
+  * Has at least two more contributors besides the initial maintainers.
 Contributions include but not limited to code, documentation, review.

-The ToC will decide based on the criterias whether the project has met gruduation maturity level.
+The ToC will decide based on the criteria whether the project has met graduation maturity level.

 Projects can remain in an incubating state indefinitely, but they are normally expected to graduate within 12 months.
 If the project fails to graduate within 12 months, TOC has the right to decide whether to stop incubating the project.